scikit-hep/iminuit/doc/benchmark.rst

     import numpy as np
     from numba_stats import norm, truncexpon

-    # JIT'ed handwritten negative log-likelihood, parallelized
     @nb.njit(parallel=True, fastmath=True)
     def nll(z, mu, sigma, slope):
-        return -np.sum(np.log(model(x, z, mu, sigma, slope)))
+        ll = np.log(model(x, z, mu, sigma, slope)) return -np.sum(ll)

-Always combine ``parallel=True`` with ``fastmath=True``, because they synergize.
+The combination ``parallel=True`` and ``fastmath=True`` provides the best performance.
 Auto-parallelization speeds up the calculation of the cost function over large datasets considerably, but slows it down over small datasets.
 Only enable it when you profit from it.

-The following plot shows the impact of auto-parallelization.
-We compare the performance of a fit of our `numba`_ JIT'ed cost function with iminuit to an equivalent fit with the `RooFit`_ framework (from ROOT-v6.28/00 installed with ``conda``).
-The latter can be sped up by enabling ``BatchMode``, which is roughly comparable to ``fastmath=True``, and ``NumCPU`` which roughly corresponds to ``parallel=True``.
+The following plot compares the performance of iminuit with `numba`_ JIT'ed NLL functions to an equivalent fit with the `RooFit`_ framework (from ROOT-v6.30/02 installed with ``conda``).
+RooFit can compute with several backends.
+The fastest is the ``CPU`` backend, which is comparable to the numba-compiled NLL function.
+The other backends run slower in this example.
+RooFit also has a parallel computation mode, but the auto-parallelized NLL function outperforms it by a large margin.

+When the dataset is small (< 1000), RooFit is slightly faster due to the Python call overhead, which we previously discussed.

 .. image:: _static/roofit_vs_iminuit+numba.svg

-``iminuit`` in combination with a `numba`_ JIT'ed cost function outperforms `RooFit`_ by a large margin, except when the dataset is so small that performance is not relevant anyway.
-The gap is particularly large when parallel computation is enabled.

 Performance hints
 ^^^^^^^^^^^^^^^^^
-- Use the distributions from `numba_stats`_ instead of the `scipy`_ equivalents to get a large performance gain.
-Use auto-parallelization to speed up the computation of the cost function for large datasets.
+- Use the distributions from `numba_stats`_ instead of the `scipy`_ equivalents to get large performance gains.
+- Use auto-parallelization to speed up the computation of the cost function for large datasets.
+Always combine the options `parallel=True` and `fastmath=True`, which allows the compiler to run the parallel computation out-of-order (among other things).
-- ``iminuit`` with a `numba_stats`_ distributions and a `numba`_ compiled cost function is much faster than `RooFit`_.
-The gain is especially large when parallel computation is enabled.
+- When the computation is split into several functions, use the option `inline="always"` for the inner `numba.njit` functions.
+Without inlining, the compiler will miss important global optimization opportunities.
-- :class:`iminuit.cost.UnbinnedNLL` is as fast as the fasted possible function you can write by hand for large datasets.
-With extra manual work, you can gain a bit for small datasets, but then the extra gain in performance hardly matters.
+- If you don't need to parallelize the computation, use :class:`iminuit.cost.UnbinnedNLL`.
+It is likely as good as the fastest function you can write by hand.
+- Dramatic (100x) performance gains also be achieved by replacing unbinned fits with binned fits, see `binned vs. unbinned fits`_.

+.. _binned vs. unbinned fits: notebooks/binned_vs_unbinned.ipynb

 Minuit2 vs other optimisers
 ---------------------------

 We compare the performance of Minuit2 (the code that is wrapped by iminuit) with other minimizers available in Python.
-We compare Minuit with the strategy settings 0 to 2 with several algorithms implemented in the `nlopt`_ library and `scipy.optimize`_. .
+We compare Minuit with the strategy settings 0 to 2 with several algorithms implemented in the `nlopt`_ library and `scipy.optimize`_.

 All algorithms minimize a dummy cost function